Produktvorstellung

 • Can be powered by shore power or a power station

-• FI protection is mandatory for safe feeding into the motorhome
+• Residual current device (RCD) protection is mandatory for safe power supply to the motorhome.

 How does the power station fit into the motorhome's electrical system?

-If you want to use a power station as a 230V source , you can use the WATTSTUNDE CEE feed-in cable with FI to the CEE power socket of your motorhome.
-The cable ensures that the Safety mechanisms function correctly and the feed-in is carried out safely according to VDE standards .
+If you want to use a power station as a 230V source , you can do so with the WATTSTUNDE CEE feed-in cable with RCD.
+Connect it to the CEE power inlet socket of your motorhome.
+The cable ensures that the Safety mechanisms function correctly and the power supply complies with VDE standards .

-• Without the correct supply cable, there is a risk that the residual current device will not trip and fault currents will go unnoticed.
+• Without the correct power supply cable, there is a risk that the residual current device (RCD) will not trip and fault currents will go unnoticed.

-• The WATTSTUNDE CEE feed-in cable with FI activates the residual current protection so that your motorhome can be operated safely as if it were on shore power.
+• With the WATTSTUNDE CEE feed-in cable with RCD, the residual current protection is activated, so that your motorhome can be operated safely as with shore power.

-Anyone who wants to use 230V from a power station in their motorhome should rely on a safe power supply.
-The WATTSTUNDE CEE power cable with residual current device ensures that fault currents are detected and switched off, ensuring your motorhome is supplied with 230V safely and in accordance with standards.
+Anyone wanting to use 230V from a power station in their motorhome should ensure a safe power supply.
+The WATTSTUNDE CEE power supply cable with integrated residual current device (RCD) ensures that fault currents are detected and interrupted, guaranteeing a safe and compliant 230V supply for your motorhome.

-Which power stations are suitable for the WATTSTUNDE CEE feed-in cable with FI?
+Which power stations are suitable for the WATTSTUNDE CEE feed-in cable with RCD?

 The WATTSTUNDE CEE power cable with residual current device (RCD) is compatible with most common power stations with a Schuko outlet .
-It's important that the power station delivers a clean sine wave and is designed for operation with 230V devices.
+It is important that the power station delivers a clean sine wave and is designed for operation with 230V devices.

 • EcoFlow